Ramification filtration via deformations: Introduction

-For a generalization of these results, cf. \cite{Ab2, Ab3}, and their application to an analogue of the Grothendieck conjecture, cf. \cite{Ab4, Ab5}.
-Recently, we applied them to the study of the structure of an analogue $\Gamma _{<p}=G(L)$ of the group $\c G_{<p}$ for complete discrete valuation fields $K$ of mixed characteristic containing non-trivial $p$-th roots of unity, cf. \cite{Ab11, Ab12}.
-As a result, we described the corresponding ramification ideals $L^{(v)}$ and related them to the image of the Demushkin relation in $\Gamma _{<p}$.
-In these papers we developed a new technique (a linearization procedure) which allowed us to work with arithmetic properties of local fields in terms of Lie algebras.
-The statement of final results in terms of Lie algebras looks quite natural and, it seems impossible to express them in a reasonable way just in terms of involved groups.
-In some sense this could be considered as an evidence of the existence of a hidden ``analytic structure'' on the Galois side which is reflected on the level of Lie algebras in our case.
-However, when obtaining these mixed characteristic results we used quite substantially the characteristic $p$ results from the papers \cite {Ab1}, \cite{Ab2} and \cite{Ab3}.
-It should be pointed out that in \cite{Ab1} the proof of the main result was not done completely in terms of Lie algebras: the verification of the criterion which describes the ramification ideals $\c L^{(v)}$ was not linearized and required heavy and highly non-trivial calculations in the enveloping algebra of $\c L$.
-Later in the papers \cite{Ab2} and \cite{Ab3} these calculations were generalized to the case of groups of period $p^M$, $M>1$ (but still of nilpotence class $<p$) but it became clear that it would be unlikely to continue in such a way in more complicated situations, say, in the case of higher local fields, cf. e.g. \cite{Ab13}.
+For a generalization of these results cf.\,\cite{Ab2, Ab3} and for their application to an analogue of the Grothendieck conjecture cf.\,\cite{Ab4, Ab5}.
+For the study of an analogue $\Gamma _{<p}=G(L)$ of the group $\c G_{<p}$ in the case of local fields $K$ of mixed characteristic containing $p$-th roots of unity cf.\,\cite{Ab11, Ab12}.
+In these two papers we obtained a description of the corresponding ramification ideals $L^{(v)}$ and their interpretation in terms of the Demushkin relation for $\Gamma _{<p}$.
+Our method was based on a new technique (a linearization procedure) which allowed us to work with arithmetic properties of local fields in terms of Lie algebras.
+The statement of final results in terms of Lie algebras looked quite natural.
+We believe that it would be difficult to achieve such results exclusively via group theoretic means.
+To some extent this phenomenon could be treated as an evidence of the existence of a hidden ``analytic structure'' on the Galois group which shows up on the level of Lie algebras in our case.
+However, the above mentioned study of the mixed characteristic case is based quite substantially on the characteristic $p$ results from the papers \cite {Ab1}, \cite{Ab2} and \cite{Ab3}.
+It should be pointed out that in \cite{Ab1} the proof of the main result was not done completely in terms of Lie algebras.
+We could not \lq\lq linearize\rq\rq\ the verification of the criterion describing the ramification ideals $\c L^{(v)}$.
+As a result, we proceeded with non-trivial calculations in the enveloping algebra of $\c L$.
+In later papers \cite{Ab2} and \cite{Ab3} we managed to generalize our approach to the case of groups of period $p^M$, $M>1$ (but still of nilpotence class $<p$).
+At the same time it became clear that we should develop new techniques and methods when working with more complicated objects, e.g. higher local fields, cf.\,e.g.\,\cite{Ab13}.

 In this paper we develop a linearization procedure which allows us to obtain the results from \cite{Ab1} exclusively in terms of Lie theory.
 For a given $v_0>0$, we characterize the ramification ideal $\c L^{(v_0)}$ in terms of deformations of some auxilliary Lie $\F _p$-algebra $\bar{\c L}^{\dag }$ with a suitably chosen module of coefficients.
 This algebra is provided with an action of a formal group of order $p$ which comes from a derivation of a higher order.
 The appearance of such derivations is quite a new phenomenon.
 Note that in \cite{Ab11, Ab12} we also used the action of formal group of order $p$ but it came from usual derivations.